iewaij/data-analytics-bank-marketing/docs/content/03_data_preparation.md

 X_test = preprocessor.transform(X_test)
 ```

 Note that `preprocessor` is a custom preprocessing pipeline that we wrote for this specific project and can be named differently.
-A simplest preprocessor is a function that does some transformations in `pandas` as the following code:
+The simplest preprocessor is a function that does some transformations in `pandas` as the following code:

 ```python
 from sklearn.preprocessing import FunctionTransformer